oucs-teaching/cosc349-labs/lab02.md

 ### Lab objectives

-1. Initiate AWS Educate account access for lab 4.
+1. Initiate AWS Academy account access for lab 4.
 2. Learn how to create and manage virtual machines using VirtualBox.
 3. Understand at a high-level what an OVA file contains, and how to import VMs into VirtualBox.
 4. Add a new web page on a LAMP stack running within a VirtualBox VM that you import.